samsuh/2025-learnings/README.md

 12/28 - feel like im wasting a lot of time the last few days. i think i unplugged from being social too hard after going too hard in the party scene. i wonder if there's a way to balance the two; dont do out all night til 8am repeatedly, but also dont trap myself at home with nobody to talk to. being social sucks cuz it relies on other people wanting to do stuff, and that's super unreliable.

 12/29 - what matters when money isnt tied to purpose?

+wondering if im going to keep this journal going for next year. it's nice to track when i start losing days, and it's not too much effort. probably good for consistency, but i think i need more of a purpose to give this some more defined structure